-The Unified Manager maintenance console enables an administrator to monitor, diagnose, and address operating system issues, version upgrade issues, user access issues, and network issues related to the Unified Manager server itself.
+The maintenance console enables an administrator to monitor, diagnose, and address operating system issues, version upgrade issues, user access issues, and network issues related to the Unified Manager server itself.
 If the Unified Manager web UI is unavailable, the maintenance console is the only form of access to Unified Manager.

-You can use this information for accessing the maintenance console and using it to resolve issues related to the functioning of the Unified Manager server.
+These sections provide directions for accessing the maintenance console and using it to resolve issues related to the functioning of the Unified Manager server.